-(I've also studied a little Chinese, Portuguese, German, and a tiny bit of Ukrainian-- just enough to know how much I don't know!)
+(I've also studied a little Chinese, Portuguese, and a few other languages-- just enough to know how much I don't know!)
 I studied a little Latin in high school. just for fun, but I never guessed how useful I would find it!

-I started this website at the end of 2011, (with the much-needed help of the site-building tools and advice of sbi!), but I’ve been teaching English since 2003.
+I started this website at the end of 2011, (with the much-needed help of the site-building tools and advice of SBI*), but I’ve been teaching English since 2003.

 I’ve taught adult ESL for beginners, intermediate-advanced students, and multi-level classes.

 Later I was impressed at how many words from the first five or six levels of the Academic Word List showed up on sample NCLEX tests, everything from 'accurate' to 'indications' to 'requirements.'

 That's why so many pages on EnglishHints teach academic vocabulary as well.
-(See English Vocabulary as well as Roots, Prefixes, and Suffixes and Vocabulary Games and Activities for links to lots of academic vocabulary help and practice.)
+(See English Vocabulary as well as Roots, Prefixes, and Suffixes and TOEFL & IELTS Vocabulary Practice for links to lots of academic vocabulary help and practice.)

 I want to share with you lessons and exercises designed to increase your English comprehension, vocabulary, and test-taking skills.

 In Spanish there is a proverb that says “cada cabeza es un mundo”-- every head is a world.
 Listening and responding to people of different perspectives opens new worlds to us.
 It greatly enriches life!

 I was fortunate to work in a public library system for almost ten years after I graduated from college.
-(This was before the Worldwide Web, when libraries were the main source of information for research.)
+(This was before the World Wide Web, when libraries were the main source of information for research.)
 I loved helping people find the books or information they needed.

 I also try to share the best I've found in ESL Lesson Plans for Teachers and the pages it links to.
-Materials I've made-- often starting from pages on EnglishHints, but especially adapted to classrooms-- are mostly on the pages linked from ESL Worksheets.)
+Materials I've made-- often starting from pages on EnglishHints, but especially adapted to classrooms-- are mostly on the pages linked from ESL Worksheets.